 On the other hand, Pinot noir ranges from 5$ to 50$.
 The average price is around $20.

 The price difference is due to the delicacy of the grapes and the methods of growing.
-The storage methods and barrels that are used to age and store the pinot noir affect its value and price.
+The storage methods and barrels used to age and store the pinot noir affect its value and price.

 Nutritional data comparison